Clerking team

 Matrimonial finance makes up a considerable part of Christian’s practice.

-Christian is regularly instructed in complex financial remedy proceedings at all stages of the case, with a particular emphasis on inherited wealth, dissipation of assets, conduct issues, cases involving trusts, extensive property portfolios, company accounts and more.
+Christian is regularly instructed in complex financial remedy proceedings at all stages of the case, with a particular emphasis on inherited wealth, matrimonial / non-matrimonial assets, dissipation of assets, conduct issues, needs (income and capital), cases involving trusts, extensive property portfolios, pensions, company accounts and more.

-Christian also regularly represents clients within TOLATA proceedings, which compliments his expertise in the matrimonial finance arena.
-Christian has a particular specialism in cases involving a challenge to beneficial interests (constructing trusts), resulting trusts, declaration of trusts and proprietary estoppel.
-This is particularly relevant as Christian has also successfully argued these equitable doctrines for many intervenors in financial remedy cases.
+Christian also regularly represents clients within TOLATA (cohabitation) proceedings, which compliments his expertise in the matrimonial finance arena.
+Christian has a particular specialism in cases involving a challenge to beneficial interests (constructing / constructive trusts), resulting trusts, declaration of trusts and proprietary or promissory estoppel.
+This is particularly relevant as Christian has also successfully argued these equitable doctrines for and against many intervenors’ interests having been joined to financial remedy (matrimonial) cases.

 • Re W: Financial remedy proceedings where the issue of transfer of jurisdiction raised with Scotland as this was preferable to the client’s case.

-• Re M: 4-day hearing for the Claimant in TOLATA proceedings against a QC.
+• Re M: Four-day hearing for the Claimant in TOLATA proceedings against a KC.
 Successfully argued properties held on resulting trust for the client.

-• Re B: 4-day hearing for the Claimant in TOLATA and Inheritance Act proceedings involving arguments as to whether inheritance claims can usurp beneficial interests.
+• Re B: Four-day hearing for the Claimant in TOLATA and Inheritance Act proceedings involving arguments as to whether inheritance claims can usurp beneficial interests.

 • Re M: Lengthy proceedings involving claims under the Inheritance Act representing a child.
 The estate paid a considerable sum for the purposes of reasonable provision and education.

-• Re H: advised at an early stage in an Inheritance Act claim by a partner where a child was born on out of wedlock.
+• Re H: Advised at an early stage in a significant asset pool Inheritance Act claim by a partner where a child was born on out of wedlock.
 Advised to provide reasonable provision at an early stage and the case settled avoiding considering cost issues.

-• Re W: Successfully responded to an appeal in Sheffield on the grounds that the previous ruling had considered all factual matters when finding that the Husband had doctored bank statements during the proceedings.
+• Re W: Successfully responded to an appeal on the grounds that the previous ruling had considered all factual matters when finding that the Husband had doctored bank statements during the proceedings.

 • Lengthy proceedings involving farming and partnership disputes.

-• Numerous lengthy hearings involving issues relating to relevant conduct issues.
+• Numerous lengthy hearings involving issues relating to relevant personal, financial, and litigation conduct issues.

-• Several cases involving Edgar v Edgar and Xydhias v Xydhias binding agreements prior to financial remedy proceedings, pre-nuptial agreements and challenges to valid Declaration of Trusts (including proprietary estoppel issues).
+• Several cases involving Edgar v Edgar and Xydhias v Xydhias binding agreements prior to financial remedy proceedings, pre and post-nuptial agreements and challenges to valid Declaration of Trusts (including proprietary estoppel issues).
+Christian has extensive experience with early show cause applications, drafting, and for the court to determine issues of this nature at a preliminary hearing ultimately saving time, stress, money, and future uncertainty in the process.

-Christian has a wealth of experience and is a specialist in all areas of private and public children cases.
+Christian has a wealth of experience and is a specialist in all areas of private law cases.

-He is regularly instructed in private children cases such as:
+He is regularly instructed in cases such as:

 • Internal and international relocation cases.